 To us it looked like pure fun in the sun with all the different themed parties, visiting spectacular destinations and all held on-board a luxurious ship!
-However take a minute to look past the incredible parties and you will see there so much more to this gay cruise.
+However take a minute to look past the incredible parties and you will see there so much more to an Atlantis gay cruise.

-Here are 12 things you need to know about going on an Atlantis gay cruise and why you need to go on one at least once in your lifetime.
-(Also check out our gay cruise video diary below).
+Here is what you need to know about going on an Atlantis gay cruise and why you need to go on one at least once in your lifetime.

-We didn’t know what types of people we would be meeting on-board.
+For our first sailing, we didn’t know what types of people we would be meeting on-board.
 We had seen in advance through various Facebook groups that there were a lot of large groups of friends, and this being our first cruise and not knowing anybody in advance we were worried that it might feel ‘clique-y’ and that we might not fit in.

 It turns out we were completely wrong.

 Without a doubt the environment on the Atlantis gay cruise ship was the most friendly and welcoming environment we have ever encountered in our lives.

 People would talk to you at every opportunity and it felt refreshing to experience this – people were just genuinely nice.
 We really wish it was like this in day to day life, people don’t talk to each other enough or simply ask how your day is going.

 You will meet so many people and some will become lifelong friends – given that there are thousandss of people on-board and they booked immediately for the following year, you can see how the community builds and builds.

 We purposely go on the same sailing each year to see a lot of familiar faces.

 What are the parties like on an Atlantis Cruise?